biniamsea2/Soccer-Site/README.md

 #### 2) Matches File
 - Includes google calendar of all premier matches being played in February.
 #### 3) Highlights File
-- Uses public api to display highlights from the most recent matches, from all over the world.
+- Uses a public api which displays highlights from the most recent matches, from all over the world.
+Scores are also provided for each game.

 ---